Other Transfer Credit Information

 Our Community College Alliance Program gives you the peace of mind that all of your credits from alliance programs and schools will transfer directly to UMGC.
 We have alliances with more than 90 community and technical colleges nationwide, including all 16 Maryland community colleges, helping you quickly and easily transfer credits for previous college coursework.

-You may also be able to transfer as many as up to 6 credits taken at another graduate school toward your master's degree, though not all UMGC graduate programs accept transfer credits.
+You may also be able to transfer up to 12 credits toward a master's degree or up to 6 credits toward a graduate certificate.
+Please note: Not all UMGC graduate programs accept transfer credits.